tshanebuckley/GREENCap/README.md

         Balsam: https://github.com/argonne-lcf/balsam

-    Hoping that balsam could be utilized to
+    Hoping that Balsam could be utilized to meet these goals.

 5. Implement basic user authentification on middleware requests.
 6. Finish an RShiny app front-end utilizing reticulate to utilize the Python SDK.